JerMej1s/tic_tac_toe_challenge/README.md

 ### Motivation 🚸

-This program for a coding challenge that was for a job interview.
+This program was built for a coding challenge that was for a job interview.

 ## The Challenge 🧑‍💻